 5. Great Lakes Science Center

-Located in downtown Cleveland, the Great Lakes Science Center is a museum and educational facility.
-Founded in 1996, the facility features signature & traveling exhibits, an IMAX Dome theater, a meeting space, and a cafe.
+The Great Lakes Science Center (GLSC) is a fabulous museum and educational center downtown that opened in 1996.
+This museum features signature and traveling exhibits.
+Plus, an impressive IMAX Dome theater, a science center gift shop, and a cozy cafe.

-See Related: Fun & Best Things to Do in Cincinnati, Ohio
+See Related: Things to Do in Cincinnati, Ohio